spdci/payments-interoperability-layer/docs/documentation/concept/IndividualServices.md

 ## The synonym service.

 The synonym service allows an SPP to associate an identifier which it uses to identify a beneficiary (or a payer in the case of inbound payments) with an identifier that is recognised by the PESs deployed in the jurisdiction.
 Some PESs required particular kinds of identifier (for instance, a Mobile Money service may require a mobile phone number as an identifier,) and this may be different from the identification that an SPP habitually uses: for instance, the SPP may want to identify all its beneficiaries by their National ID number.
-The synonym service allows the SPP to create an association, for example between the National ID and the mobile phone number, such that the SPP can continue to identify its beneficiaries by their National IDs, and these will be substituted where appropriate by the PBB so that payments can be executed by the target PES.
+The synonym service allows the SPP to create an association, for example between the National ID and the mobile phone number, such that the SPP can continue to identify its beneficiaries by their National IDs, and these will be substituted where appropriate by the Payments Interoperability Layer so that payments can be executed by the target PES.

 The synonym service has three sub-resources, as described below.